Many nighttime reflection issues that occur are caused by IR reflection. Many of the IR reflection issues are caused by:

 Dust, wet, moist on the plastic dome cover.

-Possible internal damage to lens, which may need replacement
+Possible internal damage to the lens, which may need replacement

 FOAM GASKET RING PROBLEM